 If the lab analysis finds a titer of 1:16 to 1:256, this means you probably have had a toxoplasmosis infection in the past.
 A titer of 1:1,024 or greater is probably a sign of an active infection.

 If you have acute toxoplasmosis, your doctor may advise one of the following treatments:

 Pyrimethamine (Daraprim) is a treatment for malaria that’s also a common treatment for toxoplasmosis.
 Your doctor may ask you to take additional folic acid because pyrimethamine can cause folic acid deficiency.
 It can also lower your vitamin B-12 levels.

 This is an antibiotic used in combination with pyrimethamine (Daraprim) to treat toxoplasmosis.

 Treating Pregnant Women and Babies

-If you are infected with toxoplasmosis but your baby is not infected, your doctor will prescribe could prescribe the antibiotic spiramycin.
-This drug is approved for use in this condition in Europe but is still considered experimental in the U.S. .Use of this drug will decrease your baby’s chances of becoming infected and is will not interfere with normal growth and development.
+If you have a toxoplasmosis infection but your baby doesn’t, your doctor can prescribe the antibiotic spiramycin.
+This drug has approval to be used for this condition in Europe, but the United States still considers it experimental.
+Use of this drug will decrease your baby’s chances of getting a toxoplasmosis infection, but it won’t interfere with normal growth and development.